 I typed true crime podcast into Google.
 I got over 5 million results, and that number will only go higher in the future.
 The true crime podcast niche is alive and well, and there’s a huge demand for more.
 There’s no shortage of shows to listen to and more are coming!

-Podcasts and podcasting is quite popular right now as it’s a relatively easy way to reach out to a broad audience with a message.
+Podcasts and podcasting are quite popular right now as it’s a relatively easy way to reach out to a broad audience with a message.
 Best of all, the people that you are reaching out to are wanting to hear what you have to say.
 There are podcasts about everything under the sun.
 If you want to talk about a subject, rest assured, somebody out there wants to hear about it.
 When it comes to the true crime genre, there’s plenty of podcasts to give true crime junkies their fix.
 Some podcasts feature a panel of hosts, a pair of hosts, or a single host.
 Some of these podcasts are well done and take a lot of work to produce.
 Some may not be as polished or well-made, but just about every show seems to have steady and loyal listeners.
 Every potential listener is a different person with a unique personality, so having variety when it comes to true crime podcasts is a good thing as there truly is something for everybody out there.
 Some people like their true crime delivered in a somber and professional manner while others like some laughs sprinkled into the show and even maybe a little wine or beer with their episodes.

 I myself am working on a true crime podcast, and I’ll be a little fish in a big pond if I am ever ready to launch it.
 It’s exciting but a little scary too.
 Before making the plunge, I wanted to explore the true crime podcast phenomenon and see what was driving it and what it’s like behind the scenes.
 Who better to reach out to than some of my favorite podcasts?
 I’m not a partner of any of the shows listed below, and I’m not being paid to advertise for them.
 These are just a few of my personal favorite true crime podcasts.
 I reached out to them and they replied, and here’s the results.